apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 interviews until he gets hired.

-This quickstart project shows a simple example user task orchestration including the use of DMN decisions to generate the candidate offer and timers to skip Human tasks.
+This quickstart project shows a simple example user task orchestration including the use of DMN decisions to generate the candidate offer and timers to skip User Tasks.

 This example also demonstrates how to configure the whole *Kogito* environment using the new *Simplified Architecture* that enable simplifying the communication among *Kogito* services removing the need of events (Kafka/HTTP) between them.
 This can